KhronosGroup/KTX-Software/BUILDING.md

 Thanks to [0xced@stackoverflow](http://stackoverflow.com/users/21698/0xced)
 for this solution.

-The team identifier, formally known as the Organizational Unit, is an alphanumeric code (in the case of the author's "personal team") can be found as follows:
+The team identifier, formally known as the Organizational Unit, an alphanumeric code (in the case of the author's "personal team"), can be found as follows:

 - Open Keychain Access (it's in /Applications/Utilities)